influxdata/docs-v2/content/influxdb/cloud/monitor-alert/checks/create.md

 Create a check in the InfluxDB user interface (UI).
 Checks query data and apply a status to each point based on specified conditions.

-## Parts of a check
-A check consists of two parts – a query and check configuration.

-#### Check query
-- Specifies the dataset to monitor.
-- May include tags to narrow results.

-#### Check configuration
-- Defines check properties, including the check interval and status message.
-- Evaluates specified conditions and applies a status (if applicable) to each data point:
-    - `crit`
-    - `warn`
-    - `info`
-    - `ok`
-- Stores status in the `_level` column.

-## Check types
-There are two types of checks – a threshold check and a deadman check.

-#### Threshold check
-A threshold check assigns a status based on a value being above, below, inside, or outside of defined thresholds.

-#### Deadman check
-A deadman check assigns a status to data when a series or group doesn't report in a specified amount of time.

 ## Create a check in the InfluxDB UI
 1. In the navigation menu on the left, select **Alerts**.